-Learning skills Being able to self-train and stay up to date with the evolution of the technical standards and with the market innovations Assessment Project of a simple Hvac System followed by oral discussion Assessment language English Evaluation criteria and criteria for awarding marks Coursework will be weighted as follows: final oral examination (50%), student project work about a HVAC system.
+Learning skills Being able to self-train and stay up to date with the evolution of the technical standards and with the market innovations.
+Assessment Project of a simple HVAC System followed by oral discussion Assessment language English Evaluation criteria and criteria for awarding marks Coursework will be weighted as follows: final oral examination (50%), student project work about a HVAC system.
 (50%).
-In order to take the oral examination the project work must be completed.
-Required readings (UNI) EN ISO 12831 and other relevant (UNI) EN ISO standards (in particular of the (UNI) EN ISO 52000 family) notes taken during the lessons Supplementary readings W. T. Grondzik, Air-Conditioning System design Manual, ASHRAE/Butterworth, 2007 ASHRAE, HANDBOOK - Vol. 1-4 ed.
+In order to take the oral examination, the project work must be completed.
+Required readings EN ISO 12831 and other relevant EN ISO standards (especially the EN ISO 52000 family) notes taken during the lessons Supplementary readings W. T. Grondzik, Air-Conditioning System design Manual, ASHRAE/Butterworth, 2007 ASHRAE, HANDBOOK - Vol. 1-4 ed.
 ASHRAE 2015-2018 (or later).
-T. E. Mull, HVAC Principles and Application Manual,
+T. E. Mull, HVAC Principles and Application Manual, McGraw-Hill, 1997

-McGraw-Hill, 1997